 THE BIGGEST ANNUAL SPACE EXPOSITION IN TEXAS!

-Moon Day is free with Museum admission.
+Moon Day is free to Museum members and free to non-members with Museum admission.
+Free admission for all military families through the Blue Star Museum program.
 There is a $25 materials fee for Rocket Build.

 Museum admission: $10 Adults | $8 Seniors (65+) | $7 Youths/Students (3-17) | Children under 3 FREE